 Barca Bar

 Situated in the heart of Castlefield, Barça occupies an enviable position on the canal-side.
-So one of the first things you’ll notice is the stunning decked terrace — one of the largest outdoor eating and drinking spots in town — which comes alive during warmer months.
+So one of the first things you’ll notice is the stunning decked terrace – one of the largest outdoor eating and drinking spots in town – which comes alive during warmer months.
 The addition of a separate bar specifically for those al fresco afternoons and evenings has only added to allure.
-A lush oasis of natural greens and brown woods that feels far removed from the urban sprawl beyond, nevertheless you’re still in easy walking distance of Deansgate’s railway, bus and tram links, and Cornbrook Metrolink.
+A lush oasis of natural greens and brown woods that feels far removed from the urban sprawl beyond, nevertheless you’re still in easy walking distance of Deansgate’s transport links as well as Cornbrook Metrolink.

 Big Hands